neurons9/Horus-Mavlink-Telemetry/README.md

 Screen 3 (switch position 3) shows an artificial horizon

+The "hud" widget needs at least 1/3 cell width and 2x height.<br>
+The "cfas" and "batt_ap" widget needs at least 3x cell height because.

-If you like my background image, you can find it in /THEMES/Default/ this is the place to take it.
+If you like my theme background image, you can find it in /THEMES/Default/ this is the place to take it.
 Dont forget to backup your original background.png.